socketsupply/sockets.sh/src/docs/faq.md

 ### How is Socket different from other hybrid-native app tooling, such as Electron, Tauri, NativeScript, React Native, Ionic, etc?

 Socket is the first and only runtime to be cross-platform across desktop and mobile.
-Write once,and run anywhere (iOS, Android, Linux, Windows, MacOS, and more!).
+Write once, and run anywhere (iOS, Android, Linux, Windows, MacOS, and more!).
 It’s built from scratch, 1000 lines of code, 1.5MB binary size and has a significantly small memory footprint compared to others.
 However, the most important core differentiation are JavaScript APIs that provide Bluetooth, UDP, and robust file system access.
 These make it possible to create an entirely new class of P2P and local-first apps.
 Apps where users can communicate directly, without the Cloud.
 Every other runtime is a means to an end, ours is intended to subvert Cloud infrastructure entirely ;)

 ### We already have teams of engineers that build our web and other native-platform app experiences.
 Why would we benefit from Socket?